direct-code-execution/ns-3-dce/doc/source/how-it-works.rst

 The **Loader** is a very important object of DCE.
 A DCE **Loader** loads the executable code in memory of a special way, load several times the same executable, while isolating each of the other executable.
-The **Loader** must link the executable loaded with the 3 libraries emulated ie lib C, lib pthread and lib rt.
+The **Loader** must link the executable loaded with the 3 emulated libraries, i.e., lib C, lib pthread and lib rt.
 The same way the libraries used by the executable must also be linked with the emulated libraries.

 DCE offers several actually Loader:

-1. **CoojaLoader**: it has the following characteristics: it loads into memory only a copy of the code, by cons it duplicates data (ie global variables and static).
+1. **CoojaLoader**: it has the following characteristics: it loads into memory only a copy of the code, by cons it duplicates data (i.e., global variables and static).
 For each change of context there are 2 memory copies: backup data of the current context then restoration of context memory that will take control.
-Comment: it is rather reliable,the size of the copied memory size depends on the total static and global variables, and in general there is little, in a well designed executable.
+Comment: it is rather reliable, the size of the copied memory size depends on the total static and global variables, and in general there is little, in a well-designed executable.
-2. **DlmLoader** : Uses a specialized loader to not duplicate the code but only the data but without special operations to do when changing context.
+2. **DlmLoader**: Uses a specialized loader to not duplicate the code but only the data but without special operations to do when changing context.
 Comment: offers the best performance in memory and cpu, but not very reliable especially during the unloading phase.

 ..
 2. **CopyLoader**: This is the simplest, it copies each executable and libraries before loading them in order that dlopen loads a new copy of the code and data.
 Comment: there is no operation during the particular context changes, but the memory consumption is important.